Towards Improving Unit Commitment Economics: An Add-On Tailor for Renewable Energy and Reserve Predictions

-Fig.~\ref{fig06} sketches the operation economics of C-PO and T-RO.
-It shows that both methods are relatively stable, i.e., the gap between the best and worst costs is small.
-Moreover, multiple intersections exist in the curves, implying that T-RO and C-PO could achieve similar economic performance with properly tuned parameters.
+Fig.~\ref{fig11}(b) sketches the economics of CPO-WR-NT and TRO-NB, showing that both methods are relatively stable\textemdash the gap between the best and worst costs is small.
+Moreover, multiple intersections exist in the curves, implying that TRO-NB and CPO-WR-NT can reach similar performance by tuning parameters properly.

-Table~\ref{tab08} further compares the costs on the \emph{quarter-3 day}.
-It shows that the T-RO-NBs have a higher startup cost but a lower no-load cost in the UC stage.
-The reason is that T-RO-NBs schedule SR for those hours with potential large volatility, so that multiple units in the UC stage are turned on before these hours and turned off afterward.
-On the other hand, C-PO-7 constantly keeps more units online to meet the reserve requirements of individual hours, with higher no-load costs.
-In addition, the penalty of T-RO-48 means that a large $\Gamma$ may not lead to a sufficient reserve schedule.
-Indeed, the hourly average reserve schedules of T-RO-48 and C-PO-7 are 278.4MW and 1,214.7MW, implying that C-PO-7 is more conservative.
-With this, it can be pointed out that C-PO achieves similar economics as the state-of-the-art methods in a more reliable way, i.e., schedule more reserves to avoid potential slack penalties.
+Table~\ref{tab10} further compares the costs on the quarter-3 day.
+It shows that TRO-NB has a higher startup cost but a lower no-load cost in the UC stage.
+The reason is that TRO-NB schedules SR for those hours of potential large volatility, so that multiple units in the UC stage are turned on before these hours and turned off afterward.
+On the other hand, CPO-WR-7 constantly keeps more units online to meet the reserve requirements of individual hours, with higher no-load costs.
+In addition, the penalty of TRO-48 means that even a large $\Gamma$ could lead to an insufficient reserve schedule.
+Indeed, the hourly average reserve schedules of TRO-48 and CPO-WR-7 are 278.4MW and 1,214.7MW, implying that CPO-WR-7 is more conservative.
+With this, it can be pointed out that CPO-WR-NT achieves economics similar to the state-of-the-art methods in a more reliable way\textemdash scheduling more reserves to avoid potential slack penalties.